Luncher91/VBScript-vscode/README.md

 ## Fixed issues

-- Intendetion using tab does now work as well
+- Indentation using tab does now work as well

 ---